Billings Fall Ball

 • One strap dresses are ok

-• No tennis shoes allowed
+• No tennis shoes allowed at the main event not even as a back up

 • We highly suggest the reinforcement of straps, and be cautious of the length of dress so it is not a